Glanbia (OTCMKTS:GLAPY) Hits New 52-Week High at $74.37

-Shares of Glanbia plc (OTCMKTS:GLAPY – Get Rating) hit a new 52-week high during trading on Tuesday .
-The stock traded as high as $74.37 and last traded at $74.37, with a volume of 1 shares changing hands.
+Glanbia plc (OTCMKTS:GLAPY – Get Rating)’s share price reached a new 52-week high on Monday .
+The stock traded as high as $74.37 and last traded at $74.37, with a volume of 43 shares trading hands.
 The stock had previously closed at $74.37.

 Glanbia plc operates as a nutrition company worldwide.
 The company manufactures and sells sports nutrition and lifestyle nutrition products in various formats, including powders, ready-to-eat bars and snacking foods, and ready-to-drink beverages through various channels, such as specialty retail, online, and gyms, as well the food, drug, mass, and club channels.